vasu31dev/playwright-ts/README.md

 }
 ```

-Here's an example of how to use these functions:

 In this example, we're using various functions from ElementUtils:

-1. `getText(input: string | Locator,options?: TimeoutOption)`: This function gets inner text.
-The input parameter is a string or Locator representing the element to get text.
-TimeoutOption is an optional parameter for time out
+1. `getText(input: string | Locator, options?: TimeoutOption)`: This function gets the inner text of an element.
+The input parameter is a string or Locator representing the element from which to get the text.
+TimeoutOption is an optional parameter for timeout.
-2. `getAllTexts(input: string | Locator):`: This function gets all inner texts from the given locator and TimeoutOption is an optional parameter for timeout
+2. `getAllTexts(input: string | Locator)`: This function gets all inner texts from the given locator.
+TimeoutOption is an optional parameter for timeout.
-3. `getInputValue(input: string | Locator, options?: TimeoutOption):`: This function gets input value form text or form fields.
-The input parameter is a string or Locator representing the element to get text.
-TimeoutOption is an optional parameter for time out
+3. `getInputValue(input: string | Locator, options?: TimeoutOption)`: This function gets the input value from text or form fields.
+The input parameter is a string or Locator representing the element from which to get the text.
+TimeoutOption is an optional parameter for timeout.
-4. `getAttribute(input: string | Locator,attributeName: string, options?: TimeoutOption):`: This function gets attribute value from the given attributeName parameter of the Locator with TiemoutOption as an optional parameter
+4. `getAttribute(input: string | Locator,attributeName: string, options?: TimeoutOption)`: This function gets the attribute value from the given attributeName parameter of the Locator.
+TimeoutOption is an optional parameter for timeout.
-5. `isElementVisible(input: string | Locator, options?: TimeoutOption):`: This function checks whether the given input parameter is visible and returns a boolean value
+5. `isElementVisible(input: string | Locator, options?: TimeoutOption)`: This function checks whether the given input parameter is visible and returns a boolean value.
+TimeoutOption is an optional parameter for timeout.

 ### AssertUtils

 The `AssertUtils` module provides a set of utility functions that simplify common assertions in Playwright.
-These functions are designed to make your tests more readable and maintainable
+These functions are designed to make your tests more readable and maintainable.

 ```typescript
 import {